 Access to Earl Grey Pass Trail from the Toby Creek Trailhead

 To access the Earl Grey Pass Trail from the Toby Creek Trailhead, it is best to park at the trailhead and walk the 2 km to the park boundary; the road has been permanently deactivated.
-Follow the road while staying left along the creek to locate where the trail begins.
+Follow the road to locate where the trail begins.
 For more information, please call 250 489-8540.

 For more information about hiking in the Purcell Wilderness Conservancy, read the Purcell Wilderness Conservancy Trail Information page.

 - Trail iInformation for the west side of the park [PDF] (scroll to the Purcell Wilderness Conservancy entry)